pokkeen/FireFuckingRepository/README.md

 # FireFuckingRepository
-This shit is fire :fire:
-Holy fuck this is fire :fire:
-Testing fire right now :fire:
-Testing more fire :skull:
-testshit + 2
-what
+This is the source code of the FRR bot! fuck you